au-ts/libvmm/README.md

 For information on the project and how to use it, please see the [manual](docs/MANUAL.md).

-## Getting started
+## Architecture support

-To quickly show off the project, we will run the `simple` example.
-This example is intended to simply boot a Linux guest that has serial input and output.

-### Hardware requirements
+This library supports creating Linux VMs on aarch64 and x86-64.

-When targeting x86-64, you can build the library and examples on any macOS/Linux machine, but you will only be able to run/virtualise it on a host with an Intel x86-64 CPU and VT-x enabled in your BIOS.
+When targeting x86-64, you can build the library and examples on any macOS/Linux machine, but you will only be able to run or virtualise it on a host with an Intel x86-64 CPU and VT-x enabled in your BIOS.

-There is no hardware requirements when targeting ARM, for more details, please see the [manual](docs/MANUAL.md).
+There is special hardware requirements when targeting ARM, for more details, please see the [manual](docs/MANUAL.md) or the examples for more details.

-### Dependencies
+## Dependencies

+These are the required software packages to build libvmm:

 * GNU Make
 * Device Tree Compiler
+* iASL: ACPI Source Language Optimizing Compiler/Disassembler
 * Clang/LLVM tools
 * QEMU
 * Microkit SDK (version 2.3.0)